MODELING PAYMENTS AND COMPENSATION-

 Summarized by David Martinez

-Professional -modeling industry- jobs are booked and arranged through a model’s talent agent.
-The model’s agent is contacted by a booking agent that works directly for a client (product brand, clothing brand or directly with a brand designer or ad agency).
+Professional -modeling industry- jobs are booked and arranged through a model’s talent agent or manager.
+The model’s agent or manager is contacted by a booking agent that works directly for a client (product brand, clothing brand or directly with a brand designer or ad agency).

 The payment range is based on the brand name of the product, the brand recognition and advertising usage.
 Most importantly, modeling compensation will be accessed and based on the model’s professional standing in the industry; how many editorial campaigns has the model done?
 How many high-quality campaigns has the model done?
 Does the model command professional name recognition in the editorial or advertising industry?
 Booking considerations will also take into account the model’s unique beauty, the model’s ability to hit quality poses consistently and the ease in working with the model.
 Therefore, and early on, it is important for a model to cultivate good relationships with photographers, makeup artists, hair designers and others; references and word-of-mouth (good or bad) matter.
 Keep in mind that the model does not negotiate compensation with the booking agent or client; the model’s agent will handle all booking arrangements and compensation on the model’s behalf.
 However, the model is free to reject any modeling offer that is not acceptable to her (of course, turning down work will risk future modeling offers).